Music

 The music curriculum is delivered through a combination of a structured music scheme ensuring progression of skills and knowledge across the school alongside skilled music teachers who enrich our music provision.
 Music at St Paul’s is further enhanced through our weekly singing collective worship, choir and whole class music lessons.
 As part of the curriculum, we teach children to use correct music vocabulary and to analyse a range of music.
 We enrich our curriculum with professional musical instruction as well as high quality music experiences, starting with the Barnet Infant Music Concert then leading to performing at the Arts Depot, Royal Albert Hall and then, finally, the O2 Arena in Year 6.
 Threaded throughout this are opportunities to perform in school with our long established school orchestra, brass, samba and steel pan concerts.

-All children experience a wide range of performance through our end of term shows.
-Spiritually we develop through worship in school and church along with regular higher profile services including harvest, carol, Easter and school leavers services.
+Spiritually we develop through worship in school and in church, as well as regular 'special' church services such as Harvest, Christmas Carols, Easter and our summer School Leavers service.
 All of these opportunities serve to enrich our curriculum.